hwik1/Election_Analysis/README.md

 ### Election-Audit Summary
 This election audit successfully demonstrated a workable Python script that can read tabulated vote data from a CSV and print an analysis to a text file.
 The output includes results for total votes and vote percentage by candidate and county, as well as the winning candidate and the county with the largest voter turnout.
 (Note: for this analysis, voter turnout is defined by absolute number of voters per county - not number of votes compared to the eligble voter population.)
 This script could be used for any election with slight modifications to fit the scenario, like the two options described below:

  1. If you want to use this script for a national election, like the result of the popular vote for the presidential election, then you would want to modify the script to analyze turnout results by state instead of by county.
-The candidate calculations could stay the same, but the current script would yield too many county results that wouldn't be meaningful to the results for a national election like state would.
+The candidate calculations could stay the same, but the current script would yield too many county results that wouldn't be meaningful in a national election like state results would.
 You would not only need to modify your script, but would also need to ensure that the CSV file has state information for each vote.
-(The script could also be modified to calcuate the electoral college impact based on results by state, but that would require more changes.)
+(The script could also be modified to calcuate the electoral college impact based on results by state, but that would require even more changes.)

- 2. If you had an election with ranked choice voting, then you would need to modify the script to add up the total votes by candidate for the first ranked choice and then divide that by the total number of votes.
+ 2. If you had an election with ranked choice voting, then you would need the script to add up the total votes by candidate for the first ranked choice and then divide that by the total number of votes (same as we have now, but the CSV would have extra columns with first, second, third, etc. choice).
 Add an if statement to determine if a candidate received more than 50% of the vote, which would make them the winner if so.
-If not, you would need the script to eliminate the candidate with the lowest amount of votes and pull in the second choices for the voters that ranked the eliminated candidate first before re-running the votes/percentages for the remaining candidates.
-Use the if statement again to check if any candidate has a majority over 50% and repeat if necessary until a winner is declared.
+If not, you would need the script to eliminate the candidate with the lowest amount of votes and pull in the second choices for those voters that ranked the eliminated candidate first before re-running the votes/percentages for the remaining candidates.
+Use the new if statement again to check if any candidate has a majority over 50% and repeat if necessary until a winner is declared.